 Diet

 When it comes to their preferred cuisine, brown pelicans gravitate towards schooling fish.
 Depending on where they reside, their main courses might consist of anchovies, sardines, or mackerel.
-Other regular meals for these birds include menhaden, herring, and mullet, showcasing the variety of their aquatic diet.
+Menhaden, herring, and mullet, showcasing the variety of their aquatic diet, which is also really tasty for them (they love it!).

 Like all other pelican species, the brown pelican is piscivorous, mainly surviving on a diet of fish.
 However, unlike its fellow pelicans, brown pelicans employ some unique tactics that set them apart from other species.
 In some cases, they will even eat crustaceans and prawns.
 There are also freak incidents of brown pelicans eating the young or eggs of other bird species with whom they share their range and even cannibalizing nestlings in their own colony!